Our cemetery guidelines ensure peace and respect for all.

 11. Only flat bronze memorials will be permitted in the flat bronze memorial sections and gardens within WMP.

-12. Upright monuments will only be permitted within specified areas approved for such usage and authorized by the Executive Cemetery DIrector of WMP.
+12. Upright monuments will only be permitted within specified areas approved for such usage and authorized by the Cemetery Manager of WMP.

 13. WMP will only be liable to repair and/or replace any defective materials or workmanship of a memorial purchased through the Cemetery.